Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML) for markup
 - [CSS3](https://en.wikipedia.org/wiki/CSS) for style
-- [Material Design for Bootstrap 5 & 4](https://mdbootstrap.com/) &#40;an open-source toolkit based on Bootstrap for developing Material Design&#41; for mainframe of the website
+- [Material Design for Bootstrap 5 & 4](https://mdbootstrap.com/) &#40;an open-source toolkit based on Bootstrap for developing Material Design&#41; for the mainframe of the website
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) for interaction
 - [Python3](https://www.python.org/) as a backend programming language
-- [Flask](https://flask.palletsprojects.com/) &#40;a micro web framework written in Python&#41; as main framework of Python
+- [Flask](https://flask.palletsprojects.com/) &#40;a micro web framework written in Python&#41; as the main framework of Python
 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/) as database
 - [Google Fonts](https://fonts.google.com/) for fonts
 - [Font Awesome](https://fontawesome.com/) for icons